WorldEnterpriseGroup/reveltek/RevUp/Work with RevelTek Section 1.md

 * Other than that the discussion and critical analysis are left so that changes can be made to make it look beautiful and perfect.

 # Job Offer
+We have proper templates for the job offer we are offeringBusiness Development ApprenticeBusiness Development AssociateBusiness Development Officer Business Development DirectorExecutive Director